apache/tvm/docs/langref/relay/intro.rst

 sigil name the corresponding operator.
 The distinction between global and local identifiers makes certain kinds of transformation easier.
 For example inlining a global definition requires no analysis, you can write a pass that just directly inlines the definitions.
-It also ensures there are no spooky action at a distance, introducing a new identifier of any type will never introduce an ambiguity to the program.
+Ensuring there is no spooky action at a distance; introducing a new identifier return type is omitted we will infer the return type based on the text of the program.

 Global Variable